PROGRAM ASSISTANT II

 IMPORTANT NOTE: College transcripts are required and must be received by the application period closing date.
 Transcripts should be attached to your online application.
 Applications without transcripts attached will be considered incomplete and will be rejected.
 Student/unofficial copies are acceptable; however, your transcript must be legible and include your college/university name, your name, the degree completed (if applicable) and the date completed.

 Knowledges, Skills, Abilities & Other Characteristics

-- Ability to plan and organize work to meet deadlines on multiple projects simultaneously.
+- Ability to plan and prioritize responsibilities to meet deadlines and adjust priorities as necessary.

 - Ability to communicate clearly and concisely both orally and in writing.

-- Superior organizational skills, including the ability to maintain multiple filing systems.
+- Superior organizational skills, including the ability to collect information and maintain accurate records.